-You will find a wide range of jobs working from home at Amazon in these categories:
+You will find a wide range of jobs at Amazon with a remote component:

 And many more.

-Here are some of the specific job titles for Amazon work from home jobs:
+Here are some of the specific job titles:

 With all of these roles being virtual, there is no lack of remote possibilities within the company.